Yodamaul/Huddle/README.md

-# SecureChat
+# Huddle

-A Secure Chat Application that uses Socket.io
+Huddle is a minimalist chat application that uses Socket.IO